ovh/docs/pages/platform/public-cloud/use_object_storage_terraform_backend_state/guide.en-us.md

 >
 > If the `password` line is missing in your `clouds.yaml` file, please add it with the password you copied/pasted earlier.

-Terraform needs to know where are your OpenStack credentials (`clouds.yaml` file) so you have several possibilities:
+Terraform needs to know where your OpenStack credentials are located (`clouds.yaml` file) so you have several possibilities:

 - place the `clouds.yaml` into the current working directory of your Terraform files
 - place it in `~/.config/openstack`
 - or place it on `/etc/openstack`

-Whatever the solution who choose, Terraform will automatically find the `clouds.yaml` file.
+Whatever the solution you choose, Terraform will automatically find the `clouds.yaml` file.

 In this guide we choose to save it next to the `backend.tf` file: